-The company has established internal control and risk management systems in relation to the process for preparing its financial statements.
+As the company is part of a larger Group, the internal control and risk management procedures are integrated with the internal control and risk management procedures in Cadent Gas Limited.
+Cadent Gas Limited has established internal control and risk management systems in relation to the process for preparing its financial statements.
 The key features of these internal control and risk management systems are:

-- Management regularly monitors and considers developments in accounting regulations and best practice in financial reporting, and where appropriate, reflects developments in the financial statements.
+- The Risk Assurance function and management conducts various checks on internal financial controls periodically. - Management regularly monitors and considers developments in accounting regulations and best practice in financial reporting, and where appropriate, reflects developments in the financial statements.
 Appropriate briefings and/or training are provided to key finance personnel on relevant developments in accounting and financial reporting. - The financial statements are subject to review by the Financial Reporting function for unusual items, unexplained trends and completeness.
 Any unexplained items are investigated. - The Board review the draft financial statements.
 The Board receive reports from management on significant judgements, changes in accounting policies, changes in accounting estimates and other pertinent matters relating to the consolidated financial statements.